eBayClassifiedsGroup/update-ts-references/README.md

   Options:
     --configName    The name of the config files which needs to be updated.
 Default: tsconfig.json --rootConfigName    The name of the root config file which needs to be updated.
-Default: tsconfig.json --check         Checks if updates would be necessary (without applying them) --help          Show help
+Default: tsconfig.json --withoutRootConfig  If you will not have a tsconfig in the root directory or don't want to update it.
+Default: false --check         Checks if updates would be necessary (without applying them) --help          Show help
     --createTsConfig  Create default TS configs for packages where the main entry in the package.json have a ts|tsx extension (Note: respects the --configName parameter)